pathmodel/pathmodel/README.rst

 -inferred_sterol.lp: the inferred reactions.

--inferred_sterol.png: a png file showing yhe inferred reactions.
+-inferred_sterol.png: a png file showing the inferred reactions.

 Also, the folder test/test_data/ contains an example with fictional molecules to test PathModel.